Ch0live/Ch0live.github.io/blog-posts/markdown-notes.md

  Quick and simple formatting that can be read plainly makes it a great tool for many applications.
  Personally, I believe it's greatest strength to most people is through using it as a note-taking tool.

-> A Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.
+> "*A Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions*"
--John Gruber, creator of Markdown.
+John Gruber, creator of Markdown.
 [Source](https://daringfireball.net/projects/markdown/syntax)

 A Markdown file can be both a quick to do list, written and looked at exclusively in it's raw form.